Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Introduction and Problem Setting

-In the context of recommender systems, at each time step $t$, the agent observes a particular user $u$ and a set of available items $\mathcal{A}_t$.
-For consistency with the previous notation, the context vector $\mathbf{x}_{t,a}$ can be equivalently written as $\mathbf{x}_{u,a}$, representing the joint feature vector of the user–item pair $(u, a)$, which captures both user-specific and item-specific characteristics.

-The LinUCB algorithm described above can be generalized to the setting with batch updates, where model parameters are updated after multiple interactions (after a batch of interactions) rather than once over the whole training dataset, see \Cref{alg: LinUCB}.

-However, the LinUCB algorithm has several scalability challenges: \begin{itemize} \item \textit{Matrix inversion:} The inversion of the matrix $A_a$ has a computational complexity of $O(d^3)$, which makes the algorithm computationally expensive in high-dimensional context spaces. \item \textit{Large action space:} A separate matrix $A_a \in \mathbb{R}^{d \times d}$ must be stored and updated for each arm, which not only increases time and memory requirements but also the number of matrix operations as the action space grows. \end{itemize}
+LinUCB can also be extended to batch-update settings, where model parameters are updated after multiple interactions (see \Cref{sec:alg_linUCB_batch} in Appendix).
+At the same time, LinUCB algorithm has several scalability challenges: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=0em] \item \textit{Matrix inversion:} The complexity of computing $A_{t, a}^{-1}$ is $O(d^3)$, which makes the algorithm computationally expensive if context dimension $d$ is large. \item \textit{Large action space:} The need to store and update a separate $d \times d$ matrix for each action leads to increased time and memory requirements as the number of actions grows. \end{itemize}